Skip to main content Skip to footer

 Download PDF - Sentinel Lymph Node Biopsy

-This is an investigation that may be done at the time a Skin Cancer is treated.
+This is an investigation that may be done at the time a skin cancer is treated.
 It is done when there is a high risk of the cancer spreading to lymph nodes, but no nodes are obviously involved.
-This is most often done in people with melanoma or MCC and rarely done for people with SCC or BCC.
+This is most often done in people with melanoma or MCC, occasionally done for people with SCC, but rarely for BCC.

 Download PDF - Reconstructive Surgery